-The current underlying ratings for all the outstanding Senior Lien Obligations are "Aa2" by Moody's Investors Service, Inc., "AA+" by Standard & Poor's Ratings Services, a Standard and Poor's Financial Service LLC business and "AAA" by Kroll Bond Rating Agency.
-The Series 2007 Bonds is rated "AA-" by Fitch Ratings.
+The current underlying ratings for all the outstanding Senior Lien Obligations are "Aa2" by Moody's Investors Service, Inc., "AA+" by Standard & Poor's Global Ratings and "AAA" by Kroll Bond Rating Agency.
+The Series 2007 Bonds are rated "AA-" by Fitch Ratings.